NVIDIA/ais-k8s/monitoring/alloy/README.md

 The alloy-config chart contains the alloy specification for a full pipeline to scrape logs and metrics depending on the values provided.
 See the values for the [default environment](./config/alloy-config/default.yaml) for explanation of some options.
 Components will be created as needed depending on which local or remote exporter values are set.

+The `ethtool` value sets `device_include` on the unix exporter's ethtool collector (disabled when unset).
+`metrics_include` is optional; when unset, the chart uses a default regex limited to NIC-health counters.

 For internal deployment values, see the `ais-infra` repo.